-- The experiments on spinal flexion were done on pig cervical spine which altered the spinal biomechanics to a greater degree.
+- Most of the experiments on spinal flexion in earlier studies were done on pig cervical spine which altered the spinal biomechanics to a greater degree.

 - Non-living spines do not function as the living spines and have smaller flexion and extension range of motion.